MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/activity-entities.md

 ---
-title: "Activity entities (Common Data Service) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Activity tables (Common Data Service) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
 description: "Activities are tasks that you or your teams perform when they contact customers, for example, sending letters or making telephone calls." # 115-145 characters including spaces.
-This abstract displays in the search result. ms.custom: "" ms.date: 10/31/2018 ms.reviewer: "pehecke" ms.service: powerapps ms.topic: "article"
+This abstract displays in the search result. ms.custom: "" ms.date: 11/08/2020 ms.reviewer: "pehecke" ms.service: powerapps ms.topic: "article"